Updated December 26, 2022

 6. Lots of graphs and graphics

-Obviously, this list is also endless, but you get the idea, and can now easily define what your book’s features are – or should be.
+Obviously, this list could go on forever.
+But you get the idea.
+And now you can easily define your book’s features – or should be.

 Benefits and Features Work Together to Help You Sell More Books

-In order to create a great book, that truly helps readers fix their own problems, you MUST understand that a book’s benefits and features work together, hand-in-hand.
-If your book’s features are well thought out, and well presented, they will do their job and help your readers reap the benefits that you are trying to help them achieve.
+To create an excellent book that genuinely helps readers fix their problems, you MUST understand that a book’s benefits and features work together hand-in-hand.
+If your book’s features are well thought out and well presented, they will do their job and help your readers reap the benefits you are trying to help them achieve.

-This is – and should be – the main reason that you wrote your book in the first place.
+Helping the reader is – and should be – the main reason that you wrote your book in the first place.
 If it’s not, you and your book will not help anyone – and your long-term sales will suffer.
-And, just as a reminder, book sales that go on and on and on, for the long-term, is what it’s all about for successful self-publishing.
+As a reminder, book sales that go on and on for the long term are what it’s all about for successful self-publishing.

-2. Can you list a few of the main features of your book, and how they will help and support your books main benefit, so that your readers can solve their problem and personally benefit from reading your book?
+2. Can you list a few of the main features of your book and how they will help and support your book’s main benefit so that your readers can solve their problems and personally benefit from reading it?